 Perez v.
 Ledesma, 401 U.S. 82 (1971), is one of a series of cases that the Supreme Court decided in conjunction with Younger v.
 Harris.
 Perez arose from district court decisions granting declaratory and injunctive relief against an obscenity proceeding.

-Court decided a district court injunction interefered with state criminal prosecution
+Court decided district court had interefered with state prosecution

 Justice William O. Douglas wrote a partial dissent agreeing that the Court had no jurisdiction over part of this litigation but arguing that it should have affirmed the lower court actions in respect to the rest.
 Justice William J. Brennan Jr. wrote a partial concurrence and a partial dissent, joined by Byron R. White and Thurgood Marshall, in which he would have upheld the declaratory judgment against the constitutionality of the local ordinance.Send Feedback on this article